bkennedy04/AnimalOutcomes/README.md

 		|
 		├── Makefile           		<- Makefile with commands like `make data` or `make train` ├── data
-		│   ├── external       		<- The original kaggle dataset.
-		│   └── processed      		<- The final, transformed canonical data sets for modeling │
+		│   ├── external       		<- The original datasets downloaded from kaggle │   └── processed      		<- The final, transformed canonical data sets for modeling │
 		│